teracow/googliser/README.md

 - `craw`

 `-h` or `--help`
-Display the extended parameter help.
+Display the complete parameter list.

 `-i [FILE]` or `--input [FILE]`
 Put your search phrases into a text file then specify the file here. **googliser** will download images matching each phrase in the file, ignoring any line starting with a `#`.

 `-l [INTEGER]` or `--lower-size [INTEGER]`
 Only download image files larger than this many bytes.
 Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `--skip-no-size` is specified).
 Default is 1,000 bytes.
-This setting is useful for skipping files sent by servers that claim to have a JPG, but give you HTML instead.
+This setting is useful for skipping files sent by servers that claim to have a JPG, but send HTML instead.

 `-L` or `--links-only`
 Only get image file URLs, don't download any images.
 Default is to compile a list of image file URLs, then download them.